 Every country in this world has been shaped by waves of new immigrants tumbling over its shores for centuries.
 Now, in the 21st century, we are all itinerant travelers, whether we’re plane-hopping indifferently over vast oceans to reach distant lands or escaping to imaginary places through books or, even, surfing the depths of the internet from the comfort of our couches.
-And, whether we travel to seek other states, other lives or other souls (to paraphrase Anaïs Nin), often, our real reasons for wanting to leave one home to make another somewhere else are as opaque or vague to us as they might be to the others in our lives.
+Whether we travel to seek other states, other lives, or other souls (to paraphrase Anaïs Nin), our real reasons for wanting to leave one home to make another somewhere else are often as opaque or vague to us as they might be to others in our lives.

 Today’s poem describes some of those myriad reasons and ways that we seek out and travel to other places.
-However, the bigger issue that it explores is our sense of self, our identity, as we uproot ourselves from one place to settle in another.
-And, how, as we seek out new experiences and adopt new cultural layers, they can cover or alter that sense of self/identity till we don’t recognize ourselves any more.
+However, the bigger theme it explores is our sense of self and our identity, as we uproot ourselves from one place to settle in another; how, as we seek out new experiences and adopt new cultural layers, they can cover or alter that sense of self/identity till we don’t recognize ourselves any more.

 From the start, the warm, collective “we” invites us to share the speaker’s thoughts.
-The first verse is filled with references to our early lives and the need to either get away from that phase or to retrieve it — birth, childhood, etc. There is some beautiful play on words here with “in search of births unconceived” and “so that unfinished alphabets complete”.
-And, that final sentence about how we travel to re-create our destinies is painted rather beautifully: “We tear up destinies and disperse their pages in the wind before we find—or fail to find—our life story in other books”
+The first verse is filled with references to our early lives — birth, childhood, etc. — and the need to either get away from that phase or to retrieve it.
+There is some beautiful play on words here with “in search of births unconceived” and “so that unfinished alphabets complete.”
+And that final sentence about how we travel to re-create our destinies is painted rather beautifully: “We tear up destinies and disperse their pages in the wind before we find—or fail to find—our life story in other books.”

 With the second verse, the speaker keeps the thread about destinies going.
-But, this verse starts with an inventory of the things we travel “towards” rather than “away from”, as if we are en route now and looking forward in anticipation of the new land, filled with promises.
-And, then, as with the previous verse, the speaker ends with another poignant image.
-This time, it is the mother left behind, who never can forget the child who has left: “We travel far away from mothers who light the candle of absence and thin the crust of time whenever they raise their hands to heaven.”
+But this verse starts with an inventory of the things we travel “toward” rather than “away from”, as if we are en route now and looking forward in anticipation of the new land, filled with promises.
+Then, as with the previous verse, the speaker ends with another poignant image.
+This time, it is the mother left behind, who can never forget the child who has left: “We travel far away from mothers who light the candle of absence and thin the crust of time whenever they raise their hands to heaven.”

-And, as before, the third verse continues the previous thought, expanding it to describe the leaving behind of parents as they grow old without our seeing how time affects them.
+The third verse, like the second, continues the previous thought, expanding it to describe the leaving behind of parents as they grow old without our seeing how time affects them.
 Despite that, as we travel, we find or re-find love.
-The new country soon becomes as dear to us as our homeland, so that, when we do return to that old homeland, we’re like immigrants there too — our travels have made us “immigrants everywhere”.
-And, yet, there is joy to be had in such winged flight — the sense of freedom that a new and wider horizon gives us.
+The new country soon becomes as dear to us as our homeland so that, when we do return to that old homeland, we’re like immigrants there too — our travels have made us “immigrants everywhere.”
+Yet, there is joy to be had in such winged flight — the sense of freedom that a new and wider horizon gives us.
 Crossing such expanses of air and water almost makes us feel like we’re cheating or, as the speaker says, mocking time, because our sense of time itself changes.
 Just like, when we’re on an actual long-distance flight, we’re not in really in the time zone of the place we’ve left behind or the place we’re going to — at least for the duration.
-And, even when we land in a different physical time zone and adjust our minds and bodies to it, there is, often, an inexplicable sense that the place left behind has remained suspended in the hour that we left.
+Even when we land in a different physical time zone and adjust our minds and bodies to it, there is, often, an inexplicable sense that the place left behind has remained suspended in the hour that we left.
 So that, if, or when, we do eventually return to find that it has indeed marched right along with time too and not stood still waiting for us exactly as we left it, we are somewhat taken aback.